nutanix-japan/ocp-hci/import_bp/import_bp.rst

 As OCP infrastructure requirements consist of many moving parts, it is easy to manage the soltuion in Calm.
 Since Calm can be used to deploy the same infrastructure accross multiple clouds, it is a optimal solution to manage the lifecycle of OCP infrastructure.

-At a high-level OCP consists of the following components.
+At a high-level OCP consists of the following components:

 1. Boostrap VM
 2. Stacked Master Nodes (Kubernetes Master + ETCD)